 Driven by innovation, we invested DKK 745 million in R&D in 2024.

-CO

-MeOH

-Methanol's properties
+MeOH of the current renewable diesel and SAF operating capacity is based on Topsoe technology.

-have put it on the map

-source for shipping and

-We play a leading role in

-deploying methanol from
+Methanol's properties have put it on the map as an alternative fuel source for shipping and automotive industries.
+We play a leading role in deploying methanol from various pathways.

-automotive industries.

-various pathways.

-as an alternative fuel

-From the very beginning, our ammonia solutions have supported fertilizer production that has secured food for growing populations.
-Today, we are a preferred partner in ammonia production.